Host Firewall

 ciliumclusterwidenetworkpolicy.cilium.io/demo-host-policy created

 The host is represented as a special endpoint, with label reserved:host, in the output of command cilium-dbg endpoint list.
-You can therefore inspect the status of the policy using that command.
+Use this command to inspect the status of host policies:

 ENDPOINT POLICY (ingress) POLICY (egress) IDENTITY LABELS (source:key[=value]) IPv6 IPv4 STATUS